NIRSpec MOS and MSATA Observing Process

 See Also: NIRSpec MOS Operations - Pre-Imaging Using NIRCam

-In the initial proposal submission, the observing program must include:
+In the proposal submission, the observing program must include:

 • the flight-ready NIRCam pre-imaging observations fully specified using the NIRCam imaging template (see Pre-Imaging Using NIRCam for additional information);